-Finding a good deodorant is much like finding a good pen: Sometimes you just happen upon it at a friend’s and other times it requires an extensive hunt and many many attempts.
-That’s to say that deodorant is subjective and highly personal to your taste.
-But generally, a good deodorant (antiperspirant or not) will stop you from smelling and offending your fellow man, and if it’s meant to reduce sweat, make your armpits less sweaty.
-Deodorant is also broken down into two categories: deodorants with aluminum and deodorants without.
+Finding a good deodorant is much like finding a good pen: Sometimes you just happen upon it, and other times it requires an extensive hunt and many, many attempts.
+Which is to say that deodorant is subjective and highly personal to your taste.
+For example, I like deodorants that smell like fresh laundry but don’t include aluminum or baking soda, parameters that led me to my longtime favorite: Native’s sensitive-skin line.
+You may be different, but generally, a good deodorant — antiperspirant or not — will stop you from smelling and offending your fellow man and, if it’s meant to reduce sweat, will make your armpits less sweaty.
+Deodorant falls into two categories: deodorants with aluminum and deodorants without.
 Aluminum-free deodorants are often referred to as “natural” and use ingredients like arrowroot powder, magnesium, and baking soda to absorb additional moisture and keep you smelling fresh.
-Aluminum will help to stop you from sweating, natural deodorants will not.
+Aluminum will help to stop you from sweating; natural deodorants will not.

-To track down the best, we talked to dermatologists, athletes, trainers, and sweaty Strategist staffers about the deodorants and antiperspirants they’re using to stay fresh — from the mind-altering natural deodorant one Strategist writer swears by to clinical-strength ones that last up to two days.
+To track down the best, I talked to dermatologists, athletes, trainers, and sweaty Strategist staffers about the deodorants and antiperspirants they’re using to stay fresh, and I tested a few of them to make sure they belong on this list.
+Our picks, below.

 What we’re looking for

-Antiperspirant or deodorant: Deodorants are broken down into two categories: antiperspirants and deodorants.
-Antiperspirants contain aluminum, which works by blocking the sweat glands and cutting down on the smell.
+Deodorants are broken down into two categories: antiperspirants and deodorants.
+Antiperspirants contain aluminum, which works by blocking the sweat glands, minimizing sweat, and cutting down on the smell.
 Deodorants on the other hand use a range of ingredients to absorb sweat and minimize smell.
 A popular ingredient in non-aluminum deodorants (often referred to as natural deodorant) is baking soda, which does a good job of absorbing sweat and smell.
 Baking soda can be sensitizing, however, and has been known to cause irritation and sensitivity for some people.
 With that in mind, we’ve included lots of baking soda-alternative formulas too.

 Best antiperspirant-deodorant stick